WE ARE A GOOD SCHOOL

 Please find below our most recent assessment information and relevant information from the Department for Education Performance Tables.
-There are no results to publish for the academic year 2019-2020 as tests were not taken because of Covid-19.
+There are no recent results to publish as tests were not taken because of Covid-19.

 Each year we analyse our data, all our monitoring and any information we have about our school.
 We use this to see what our strengths are, and where we can make improvements.
 The governors and staff are all involved in this, and we use the information we get from children and parents to make these evaluations.